whoosh-bike/wsh-shell/README.md

     - Navigable with arrow keys (↑, ↓)
 - **Autocomplete**:
     - Tab / double-Tab completion for commands and flags
+- **Interactive Command Mode** — commands can take exclusive control over user input, temporarily suspending the shell and routing all data to a single handler
 - **Multi-User Support** — groups, access rights, and more
 - **Customizable PS1 Prompt** — user-defined templates for prompt appearance
 - **Await Prompt** — await for a specific key press